Current obsession: Discomfort Designs Phantom Limb pedal.

 It’s super looper soup.

 What’s Phantom Limb?
-The tl;dr: version: An always-recording, 15-60 second memory loop that feeds a menagerie of nine, randomly-triggered, harmoniously-pitched, forward-and-reverse microloopers that then feeds into a long delay.
+The tl;dr: version: An always-recording, 15-60 second memory loop that feeds a menagerie of randomly-triggered, harmoniously-pitched, forward-and-reverse microloopers that then feeds into a long delay.
 The result?
-You play a riff and incidental cinematic music comes back at you.
+You play a riff and incidental cinematic music comes out.

 A strange brew of random and regimented.